GPP-Woo/GPP-zoeken/docs/index.rst

 requiring government organisations to actively and digitally publish their documents and thus create *public records*.

 To support govenment organisations in executing this law, the "Generic Publications Platform Woo (GPP-Woo)" was developed.
-This platform is an aggregation of four components, including the 'GPP-Zoeken' component.
+This platform is an aggregation of four components, including the 'GPP-zoeken' component.
 This component provides a search index and JSON API to index and (fuzzy) search public records including their metadata.